The NSW Bird Atlasser’s Goal

 The NSWBA publishes a quarterly newsletter, produces identification guides and gridded maps of NSW.
 It conducts regular field trips and other survey activities throughout NSW.
 Inexperienced bird watchers are particularly welcome on these field trips, as they provide a wonderful opportunity to mix with experienced bird watchers and develop identification skills.

 The NSWBA also produces books about birds, their distribution and habitats in NSW/ACT.
 Major publications are a 240 page book “The Birds of Western NSW: A Preliminary Atlas” 1995 (now out of print); “the NSWBA list of the birds of NSW (including Lord Howe Island) and the ACT”; “An Ornithological Gazetteer of NSW, the ACT and adjacent waters”; and an outstanding full-colour book “A Guide to Bird Habitats in NSW” was published in 1999.
-Volumes 1 and 2 of the “Atlas of the Birds of NSW & ACT” are available.
-A third and final volume is planned.
+Volumes 1.
+2 and 3 of the “Atlas of the Birds of NSW & ACT” are now available.

 Membership of the NSWBA is open to anyone interested in birds, their habitats and their conservation.